Educates people about the importance of forest conservation. Read more >

-Continue to support the Conservation Committees in the Kandoli forest area.
+Continue to support the Conservation Committees in the Kandoli and Choma forest areas.

 Continue to promote forest conservation in the hills to the south of Nkhata Bay District.
 Read more >

 What It Costs By donating to this project, you will help RIPPLE Africa continue to protect Malawi’s forested hills.
 RIPPLE Africa’s forest conservation project runs largely on a grassroots basis, utilising local partnerships and volunteer committees to make the project as cost effective as possible.
 A donation of only £50 ($70) helps to protect 10,000 trees.
 This includes staff salaries, meetings, fuel, transport, and education programmes.

 FURTHER INFORMATION ABOUT THE PROJECT Why Is It So Important?

 Deforestation in Africa is a huge problem, and in Malawi, an area of forest the size of a football pitch is cut down every 10 minutes!
 For this reason RIPPLE Africa runs a forest conservation project in Malawi, Africa.
 This has one ultimate aim:

 To preserve the forested hills of the Nkhata Bay District of Malawi (an area of 4,000sq.km) before they are lost forever

 We are doing this by:

 Empowering local communities to take ownership of their forests and set up local forest conservation committees.